 Will not receive anything unless the team would like to either print or email the applicants the 605 from ET.
 Depending on the team’s point of view, returning the 605 is completely unnecessary as the applicant did not provide a 605 when registering.
 Common practice for the three certifying VEs is to remain assigned to the non-passing applicant.
 Although ExamTools will allow VEs to sign a 605 on which NO NEW LICENSE OR UPGRADE WAS EARNED most all teams do not sign.
 Check with your VEC for direction.

 Closing the Session:

 - The SM cleans up the manifest, will remove any non-participating VEs and add any that did participate.
 Optionally, remove applicants who did not show.
-Then Finalize the session.
+Then, clicks Finalize Session.

 - Session Manager submits session docs (EXPORT>VEC Archive) to the Volunteer Examiner Coordinator (VEC) along with any other requested documentation (i.e. expense report, CSCEs, etc).

 VEC Upload, Licenses and Upgrades:

 Once the VEC has uploaded the batch file from the session, the FCC will start the process of reviewing the applications and issuing call signs.
 Once this happens, the applicant should receive an email from ExamTools and the FCC, if everything goes well with the EBF upload.
 The email from the FCC comes overnight with a link to the official license.
 The applicant should download the license from the link, maybe rename it something other than what it is called (just a long string of numbers starting with their FRN) and save it in a place where they can find it again.
 They may choose to print out a copy and keep it with their radio.